Leave comments or report a bug

 On the Sunshine Coast, most shorebirds are found in the lower Maroochy River and Pumicestone Passage, as well as on rocky headlands such as Point Cartwright, Caloundra headland, and Point Arkwright.
 Find out more about shorebirds at each of these locations below.

-What is council doing to protect shorebirds
+What is Council doing to protect shorebirds

 The shorebird conservation action plan guides council’s actions to try and protect these threatened birds.